rocky-linux/documentation/docs/guides/security/firewalld.md

     A zone can *only* be in an active state if it has one of these two conditions:

-    1. The zone is assigned to a network interface
+    1. The zone is assigned to a network interface.
     2. The zone is assigned source IPs or network ranges.

 ### Removing an IP and Service from a Zone